cotton-coding/loom-io/documentation/converter/yaml-converter.md

 ## Usage

-Before usage you have to register the yaml converter
+Before using, you need to register the yaml converter

 ```ts
 import Loom from "@loom-io/core";